Dzhake/ResistanceHR/Scratchpad.md

 Bonuses:
 - Raise dead, drink blood, kill Werewolf, etc
 Turns into Council Master, Enemy, etc. based on conduct
 ##		C	Trait QA
-Fill out trait Categories, upgrade info, etc. rebalance to vanilla CCPV#s
+Fill out trait Categories, upgrade info, etc. rebalance to vanilla CCPV#s Use vanilla trait values if:
+	- IsAvaiable
+	- CanSwap
+	- Otherwise, feel free to use any number for CCPV
 ##		C	Moods
 These are not chosen in character creation, and not gained on level up.
 They are gained and lost immediately according to their specific conditions.
 They have their own section on the character sheet.
 I guess they could be added to the character creator, but with a warning that they are loseable.
 This will help familiarize them with the various triggers.